Grasia/teem/README.md

 ## Testing

-There are two kinds of tests in the pear2pear application: Unit tests and End to End tests.
+There are two kinds of tests in the teem application: Unit tests and End to End tests.

 ### Running Unit Tests

-The pear2pear app comes preconfigured with unit tests.
+The teem app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.